consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 {{< box-collapsible title="Full transcript" class="podcast-transcript is-expanded" >}}

-**David Mytton:** Welcome to the Console Podcast.
+**David:** Welcome to the Console Podcast.
 I'm David Mytton, co-founder of Console.dev, a free weekly newsletter highlighting the best and most interesting tools for developers.
 In this episode, I speak with Thomas Ptacek , currently a software engineer at Fly.io and previously a co-founder at security